trykA123/SpaceRobots_v2/README.md

 `description`: This will change the more detailed description that appears when the card is ReadMore button is clicked.

-`modalImage`: This will replace the image shown for this card, both in its collapsed state and when expanded.
+`image`: This will replace the image shown for this card, both in its collapsed state and when expanded.
 Make sure to provide the correct path to the new image file.
 ### Example: Modifying the title in heroConstants.js
 To change the content of the hero, navigate to `utils/heroContants.js` and modify the `text` object.
 Here's an example of the structure:
 ```javascript